 the confession in Hopt, the Court focused on whether the police had engaged in conduct that undermined the presumption of reliability.
 The Court, in other words, accepted that some (perhaps most) guilty suspects are inclined to confess, and that it is constitutionally permissible for police to take advantage of this natural inclination within limits.
-Consistent with its favorable attitude toward confessions, the Court concluded a confession should be excluded only if it carried too great a risk of being actually false.

-This approach to voluntariness and reliability continued well into the twentieth century in the United States, with the terminology ["voluntary" and "involuntary" confessions] was a substitute for the "trustworthiness" or "reliability" test.
+Consistent with its favorable attitude toward confessions, the Court concluded a confession should be excluded only if it carried too great a risk of being actually false.111 the terminology ["voluntary" and "involuntary" confessions] was a substitute for the "trustworthiness" or "reliability" test.
 For most of the two hundred years within which this formulation had constituted "the ultimate test," it had been no more than an alternative statement of the rule that a confession was admissible so long as it was free of influences which made it "unreliable" or "probably untrue."
+112